UniLink: app for exchange students

 Me as a global mentor, leading community event for international students

-Finding pain points through user survey
+Finding pain points through a user survey

 1/ Lack of centralized & reliable information